-BUILDING REMOVAL: This work shall consist of the removal and disposal of building(s), together with all foundations, retaining walls, and piers, down to a plane 1 ft (300 mm) below the ultimate or existing grade in the area and also all incidental and collateral work necessary to complete the removal of the building(s) in a manner approved by the Engineer.
-Any holes, such as basements, shall be filled with a suitable granular material.
+Description.
+This work shall consist of the removal and disposal of building(s), including all foundations, retaining walls, and piers, down to a plane 1 ft (300 mm) below the ultimate bottom of building elevation or proposed bottom of construction elevation.
 The building(s) are identified as follows:

 Parcel